-Land Use Co ompatibility Guideline Niagara The planning authority is responsible for reviewing the documents (e.g. compatibility studies) prepared by the proponent and must be in agreement with the conclusions of the documents, before Planning Act approval is provided.
-When adverse effects from major facilities cannot be minimized and mitigated such that no adverse effects are expected, the planning authority must not permit the new development. keeping with Provincial and muni- goals.
-Further an adverse effect r depending on their individual hea this threshold may be difficult for 2.6 Compatibility Studies 2.0 Compatibility studies assess potential adverse effects to sensitive land uses and impacts to major facilities and recommend separation distances and mitigation measures to prevent adverse effects or impacts to surrounding land uses. a new or expanding sensitive land use is proposed within a major facility's AOI (including MSD); or a new or expanding major facility is proposed to locate where there are existing or planned sensitive land uses within the AOI (including MSD) of the proposed major facility.
-Based on this, from a Developme Land Use Compatibility study tha revisions a condition of approval.
+Land Use Cor The planning authority is responsible for reviewing the documents (e.g. compatibility studies) prepared by the proponent and must be in agreement with the conclusions of the documents, before Planning Act approval is provided.
+When adverse effects from major facilities cannot be minimized and mitigated such that no adverse effects are expected, the planning authority must not permit the new development.
+Niagara Region Review Comments keeping with Provincial and municipal planning and economic strategies, policies and goals.
+Further an adverse effect may impact community members differently, depending on their individual health versus that of the general population, so meeting this threshold may be difficult for any development to meet this standard.
+2.6 Compatibility Studies Compatibility studies assess potential adverse effects to sensitive land uses and impacts to major facilities and recommend separation distances and mitigation measures to prevent adverse effects or impacts to surrounding land uses.
+Compatibility studies are required when: a new or expanding sensitive land use is proposed within a major facility's AOI (including MSD); or a new or expanding major facility is proposed to locate where there are existing or planned sensitive land uses within the AOI (including MSD) of the proposed major facility.
 Compatibility studies should be prepared for the proponent by qualified individuals with experience in preparing technical assessments.
 The planning authority is responsible for reviewing the compatibility studies submitted by the proponent, and must be in agreement with the conclusions of the documents, prior to moving forward through the planning approvals process.
 If in-house expertise is not available, the planning authority should consider having a peer review of studies at the expense of the proponent.
-Technical guidance on preparing compatibility studies addressing noise, dust and odour is provided in Appendix B. Although this Guideline focuses on noise, dust and odour, the planning authority can and should require the proponent to avoid, minimize and mitigate any other relevant adverse effects that may exist (e.g. other air contaminants, toxins, traffic).
+Technical guidance on preparing compatibility studies addressing noise, dust and odour is provided in Based on this, from a Development Planning perspective, we must be satisfied with the Land Use Compatibility study that is submitted with an application and not make revisions a condition of approval.
+Appendix B. Although this Guideline focuses on noise, dust and odour, the planning authority can and should require the proponent to avoid, minimize and mitigate any other relevant adverse effects that may exist (e.g. other air contaminants, toxins, traffic).
 The planning authority can also, at their discretion, undertake or require broader studies outside of a site-specific study, such as regional or cumulative impact modeling.
 This could be appropriate if there are multiple existing major facilities or multiple proposals for potentially incompatible development in a regional area, and the planning authority may want to assess impacts on an area-wide scale.